DCC-EX/dcc-ex.github.io/docs/get-started/assembly.rst

 Bending out or Cutting the Vin Pin
 -----------------------------------

-In this method, you can just bend the Vin pin so that instead of connecting to the header in the Aduino, it rides on the outside of the header.
+In this method, you can just bend the Vin pin so that instead of connecting to the header in the Arduino, it rides on the outside of the header.
 Alternately, you can just snip off the pin with wire cutters and make sure that there is not enough pin left to still make contact with the hole it normally would go into when seated on the Arduino.

 .. figure:: ../_static/images/motorboards/bend_pin1.jpg
-   :alt: Bend out the Vin pin on the arduino motor shield
+   :alt: Bend out the Vin pin on the Arduino motor shield
    :align: center
    :scale: 50%